-If you write a paper in conjunction with at least one other author, copyright in that paper will be jointly owned, if your contribution is not distinct.
+If you write a paper in conjunction with other authors, copyright in that paper may be jointly owned.
 Similarly, if you develop a patentable invention jointly within a research team, that invention may also be jointly owned.
-You will almost certainly need to obtain the consent of any joint owners if you intend to do anything with that IP.
+You will probably need to obtain any joint owners' consents if you intend to do anything with that IP.

 Consider individuals who may have created IP from another research institution or any other external organisation.
 IP contributed may either be owned by the individual or that individual's research institution or connected organisation.
 Check any other university/institution IP policies.
 Consider any individuals who may have created IP but then left your team to go elsewhere.
 They may have taken IP with them if it belonged to them.